DevOpsPlayground/Hands-on-with-Microsoft-Windows-and-Docker-containers/README.md

 ## Step 1:  Setup Environment

 RDP in to your AWS instance.
-User: `playground`
+User: `Administrator`
 Pass: `Playground123`

 Open a powershell window and run:
 `docker --version`

-If you get an error about a pipe run:
+I have setup the Docker daemon to listen on both pipe and TCP, but if you have an error about a pipe then run this:
 `Stop-Service docker; dockerd --unregister-service; dockerd -H npipe:// -H 0.0.0.0:2375 --register-service; Start-Service docker;`
+If you do the above but Docker fails to restart, a temporary fix is to restart the vm: `Restart-Computer -Force`
+Wait a few minutes before logging in via RDP and trying `docker --version` again.

 ### Step 2: Start an example Docker container
 See what Docker images are avaliable: